-19 drugstore moisturizers that beauty editors can’t live without
+18 drugstore moisturizers that beauty editors can’t live without

-One perk to being a beauty editor: you get to test out all the latest (and greatest!) products.
-So who better to ask then a bunch of top editors for their favorite hydrating body moisturizers?
+One perk of being a beauty editor: You get to test out all the latest (and greatest!) beauty and skin care products.
+So, who better to ask than a bunch of top editors for their favorite hydrating body lotion?

-8 top drugstore skin-care products revealed by TODAY, People magazinePlay Video - 4:30

-8 top drugstore skin-care products revealed by TODAY, People magazinePlay Video - 4:30

-Check out their favorite budget-friendly finds ... all available at your local drugstore!
+Check out their favorite budget-friendly finds that are all available at your local drugstore!

-RELATED: See the full list of winners from the TODAY and People Beauty Awards

-1. Yes To Carrots Super Rich Body Butter, $10, Walmart
+1. Yes To Carrots Super Rich Body Butter, $5, Target

 "I use a lot of different body lotions and butters, but this body butter is ideal for those moments when you really need to be cocooned in moisture.
 Once you put it on, your skin is plump, dewy and feels pampered — and if you're going to take the time out of your day to apply body butter, isn't that how you want to feel?
 I would be remiss if I didn't discuss the scent: Pay no mind to the name; you won't smell like carrots.
 This leaves your skin with a light, clean-yet-sweet scent.
 Like all Yes To products, this is approved by Leaping Bunny, which is fast becoming the leading authority on cruelty-free products.
 I love progressive body butter!" said Jessica Matlin, beauty and health director of Teen Vogue.

-2. Dove Dry Oil Moisture Body Wash, $7, Target
+2. Dove Dry Oil Moisture Body Wash, $6, Amazon

 “For those times when I don’t have a spare minute to slather on body cream and wait for it to dry — or the desire to shiver sans clothes! — I turn to this body wash.
 Yes, body wash.
 The insanely rich, pudding-esque formula contains a trio of natural oils (argan, soybean, and sunflower) that actually leave skin noticeably softer after you rinse and dry off.
 And it’s not just my imagination: the Good Housekeeping Beauty Lab’s moisturization test found that this body wash alone hydrated skin for four hours, no lotion needed.
 Oh, and it smells like it should cost five times as much — musky and warm, like a fancy perfume — but the bottle is so huge I can slather it on without guilt,” said April Franzino, beauty director of Good Housekeeping.

-3. Vaseline Essential Healing Intensive Care Spray Moisturizer, $6.50, CVS
+3. Vaseline Essential Healing Intensive Care Spray Moisturizer, $29 (pack of six), Amazon

 "While I love a good lotion or cream, the ease of this spray-on formula can’t be beat.
 It goes on lightly, dries pretty quickly and doesn’t get all over the floor (like some other sprays do).
 No mess, no stress.
 Bonus: The subtle scent doesn’t compete with my fragrance," said Dori Katz, beauty and fashion director of Family Circle.